What is a Contract?

 The Time of Breach of Contract

 Until the time for the performance of obligations, there is no breach of contract.
-Also, unless there are damages when the time of performance has arrived, there is nothing like an action for breach of contract.
+Also, unless there are damages when the time of performance has arrived, there is nothing like action for breach of contract.

-Threats of non-performance before the time of performance is due lead to an entirely different legal concept called “anticipatory repudiation”.
+Threats of non-performance before the time of performance is due to lead to an entirely different legal concept called “anticipatory repudiation”.